 Savings shown are the per-segment delta times the volume at the tier's entry point.
 Real savings scale linearly with whatever you actually send above that.

 The pattern: the deltas grow, but so does the volume required to earn them.
 Below roughly 50K/month, tier optimization is worth little and your energy is better spent on message efficiency — shorter copy, dropping unnecessary emoji, killing dead contacts.
-Approaching 500K, the dollars are very real and worth planning around.
+At genuinely high volume, the dollars are very real and worth planning around.

 Where the bigger money usually hides